yr2008-UM/CRC_GUS/04.DataAnalysis/README.md

 3. Model evaluation using ROC analysis and variable importance
 4. External validation in three independent cohorts (AUS, FRA, GER)

-To adapt the classifier to new datasets:
+To adapt the classifier to new datasets:</br>
-∙ Ensure your data follows the same format as GUSabun_TPM.csv(rows = features, columns = samples) ∙ Provide sample metadata in the same format as group.csv ∙ Modify the feature selection parameters if needed for your dataset
+∙ Ensure your data follows the same format as GUSabun_TPM.csv(rows = features, columns = samples)</br>
+∙ Provide sample metadata in the same format as group.csv</br>
+∙ Modify the feature selection parameters if needed for your dataset</br>
+∙ Replace the input files in the R script with your new dataset</br>
+∙ Run each section individually</br>

 ## Citation
 For usage of the tool, please cite the associated manuscript.

-## Support
-For questions regarding the code or reproducibility, please contact Junru Chen (junru.chen2019@hotmail.com).